Chelsea-Dover/front-end-101/CSS/images_colors.md

 For example, most product images on [www.apple.com](http://www.apple.com) are PNGs.
 One of their advantages is that they provide an [alpha-channel](https://en.wikipedia.org/wiki/Alpha_compositing) which allows you to set certain parts of the image as transparent.

-Their downside is filesize.
-A high-quality PNG is going to be around 5× the filesize of the equivalent JPEG (approximately, depending on the JPEG compression settings), though PNGs are usually smaller than their equivalent GIFs.
+Their downside is file size.
+A high-quality PNG is going to be around 5× the file size of the equivalent JPEG (approximately, depending on the JPEG compression settings), though PNGs are usually smaller than their equivalent GIFs.

 ### PNG8